KodokHamil/KodokHamil/README.md

 ###

-<p align="left">✨ I'm intrested in Web Development<br>📚 I'm currently learning LSTM Machine Learning and Cloud Development<br>🎯 Goals: Completing my Major<br>🎲 Fun fact: deadline motivate me and scare me at the same time</p>
+<p align="left">✨ I'm intrested in Web Development<br>📚 I'm currently using as a my skill as a Web Dev for the internship im doing at LRS <br>🎯 Goals: Completing my Major<br>🎲 Fun fact: deadline motivate me and scare me at the same time</p>

 ###